 Once the healthcare practice has established a good relationship with your patients, text messaging becomes normal.
 It is an easy and simple way to communicate, especially when the medical office needs to share brief messages.
 There is only one downfall – the potential for HIPAA violations.

-To avoid liability, the medical office needs to treat text messaging patients differently from regular text messaging.
+To avoid liability, the medical or dental office needs to treat text messaging patients differently from regular text messaging.

 When using text messages to patients: